 UMUC may offer you aid from the Federal Work-Study Program if you are an undergraduate or graduate student.
-This program gives you the opportunity to earn money by working part-time during the school year and possibly full-time during the summer months and school breaks.
+This program gives you the opportunity to earn money by working part-time during the school year.
 It is an excellent way to earn money to meet educational expenses while gaining valuable work experience.

 Unlike grants and loans, your FWS eligibility does not defer payments of tuition and fees and other university charges.
 Instead, you receive bi-weekly paychecks as you work.
 You can use your earnings toward day-to-day educational and living expenses, or you can save your earnings made during the fall term toward tuition and fee expenses for the spring term.
 The amount you earn depends on your hourly rate and how any hours you work, but cannot exceed your total award.